It's been around for decades, and yet many people still don’t know exactly how it works. This foundational system is easier...

 How It Starts

-Leading up to my first Business Boutique event and while writing my upcoming book, I immersed myself in researching women who ran their own businesses.
+Leading up to my first Business Boutique event and while writing my new book, I immersed myself in researching women who ran their own businesses.
 I spent years studying and interviewing these women.
 One question I always asked was, “How did you get into this particular business?”
 Almost all of them gave me the same answer, which turned out to be more than coincidence.
 They responded with, “I have always loved . . . ”

 “I have always loved piano.”